Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Maser Assembly and Operation

 \section{Maser Assembly and Operation}

 The experiment simulated here is described in a previous work by Wu \textit{et al.}\cite{wu2020room}.
 The gain medium comprises a single crystal of \textit{p}-terphenyl, where 0.1\% of its molecules have been replaced at random by pentacene, thus forming a substitutional solid solution.
-As per Fig.~\ref{fig:electromag}(a), the crystal is placed in the bore of a strontium titanate (STO) dielectric ring that serves as a flux concentrator.
+As per Fig.~\ref{fig:electromag}(a), the crystal is placed in the bore of an STO dielectric ring that serves as a flux concentrator.
 The ring has an inner diameter of 4.05 mm, an outer diameter of 12.00 mm, and a height of 8.60 mm.
 The STO ring is held 3.00 mm above a copper deck plate by a support made of cross-linked polystyrene (“Rexolite”) and placed inside a copper enclosure.
-The gain medium is pumped by single pulses of light from a cerium-doped yttrium-aluminium-garnet (Ce:YAG) luminescent concentrator (LC); itself pumped by a xenon flash lamp, experimentally achieving continuous masing for up to approximately 3~ms in duration\cite{wu2020room}.

-COMSOL's `RF Module' was used to obtain the magnetic energy density and field vectors for the TE$_{01\delta}$ mode in a 2.5~D, axisymmetric model of the maser's cavity.
+The gain medium is pumped by single pulses of light from a cerium-doped yttrium-aluminium-garnet (Ce:YAG) luminescent concentrator (LC); itself pumped by a xenon flash lamp, experimentally achieving continuous masing for up to approximately 3~ms in duration\cite{wu2020room}.\\ COMSOL's `RF Module' was used to obtain the magnetic energy density and field vectors for the TE$_{01\delta}$ mode in a 2.5~D, axisymmetric model of the maser's cavity.
 From this, the distribution of $g$ can be found.
-In this simulation, the electric field of each electromagnetic mode obeys the Maxwellian wave equation: $\nabla \times \mu_r^{-1}(\nabla \times \vec{E})-k_0^2\varepsilon_r\vec{E}=0$.
-An impedance boundary condition is applied to the cavity’s internal metal walls: $\eta \hat{n}\times\vec{H}-(\hat{n}\cdot\vec{E})\hat{n}=(\hat{n}\cdot\vec{E_s})\hat{n}-\vec{E_S}$; this models energy loss without solving Maxwell's equations within the metal walls.
-Finally, the dielectric constant of STO was adjusted by a few percent so that the frequency of the TE$_{01\delta}$ mode exactly matched the X-Z transition, as observed experimentally\cite{oxborrow2012room, wu2020room}.
+In this simulation, the electric field of each electromagnetic mode obeys the vector Helmholtz equation: $\nabla \times \mu_r^{-1}(\nabla \times \vec{E})-k_0^2\varepsilon_r\vec{E}=0$, which comes from eliminating $\vec{H}$ in the source-free Maxwell equations in the frequency domain.
+A surface impedance ($\eta$) boundary condition is applied to the cavity’s internal metal walls: $\eta \hat{n}\times\vec{H}-(\hat{n}\cdot\vec{E})\hat{n}=(\hat{n}\cdot\vec{E_s})\hat{n}-\vec{E_S}$; this models energy loss without solving Maxwell's equations within the metal walls.
+Finally, the dielectric constant of STO was adjusted by a few percent so that the frequency of the TE$_{01\delta}$ mode exactly matched the X-Z transition, as observed experimentally\cite{oxborrow2012room, wu2020room}.\\ Fig.~\ref{fig:electromag}(a) shows the TE$_{01\delta}$ mode’s a.c.~magnetic field (white arrows), which is “funneled” through the PTP crystal, as well as the spatial variation of $g$ in the yellow-purple false-colour plot.
+Here $g_j$ is calculated as $g_j=\gamma\sqrt{\mu_0hf_{mode}/2V^j_{mode}}$, where $\gamma$ is the electron gyromagnetic ratio, and $V_{mode}^j$ is the effective magnetic mode volume, expressed as the ratio of the total magnetic energy stored within the cavity to the magnetic energy density at the location of the $j$th molecule\cite{breezey}: